jurgden/imagenscript-v0.01/README.md

 I am so excited.
 Really!

-This reply will spin up a stable diffusion 2.0 query script
+This repl will spin up a stable diffusion 2.0 query script

 I hope my joy while putting this together bleeds into the content and people who end up using and even improving upon this tool.